isomerpages/moe-springfieldsec/_our-springfield/Direct School Admissions/DSA Exercise 2023.md

 ![](/images/MARK.jpg)

 Back in primary school, I was really a rebellious child, always getting into unnecessary trouble with the other kids in school.
 Back at home, I would not listen to my parents and always disobeyed them.
 I started to change for the better when I was in secondary school due to my CCA, Outdoor Pursuits Club (OPC).
 I started taking up leadership roles to guide my other fellow classmates/ teammates.
-It was also at OPC that I fell in love with Rockwall Climbing.
+It was also at OPC that I fell in love with Rockwall Climbing. <br>
-There, I learnt to be disciplined and focused.
+<br>There, I learnt to be disciplined and focused.
 Why discipline and focus?
 Simply because it has kept me on track with what I have planned for myself.
 Success doesn’t come easy.
-So knowing that I have that clear goal and sticking to the plan has helped me stay the path when representing Springfield and finally, Singapore.
+So knowing that I have that clear goal and sticking to the plan has helped me stay the path when representing Springfield and finally, Singapore. <br>
 <br>Besides that, I also learnt to believe in the process and myself.
 If you’re going to have doubts in yourself, you wouldn’t break new barriers.
 I am thankful to those who have helped me along the way.
 I always have them at the back of my head even though I don’t tell them how much I’ve appreciated their support and guidance!
 Without the values and lessons I’ve learnt until now, I wouldn’t become who I am today.
 Someone who ensures that he sticks to a plan or goal and does not get distracted by anyone or anything.

 _MARK CHAN [5B] (2017) - NATIONAL ATHLETE &amp; OLYMPIC HOPEFUL IN ROCKWALL CLIMBING_

 <br>

 Floorball has been my hobby since Primary 3.
 The fast-paced game encourages me to make decisions quickly and practice communication among my teammates in court.
 I was elected the Vice-Captain and did my best to lead by example.
-I am thankful for my Teachers-In-Charge, my Coach, and especially my Teammates for being a part of my Springfield floorball journey.
-My passion for Floorball has yet to fade.
+I am thankful for my Teachers-In-Charge, my Coach, and especially my Teammates for being a part of my Springfield floorball journey.  <br>My passion for Floorball has yet to fade.
 When I was an Nanyang Polytechnic pursuing a Diploma in Sport and Wellness Management, I continued to pursue my passion in Floorball by playing for U Sports Portege FC and for the Polytechnic.
 Certainly, the four years playing floorball has helped me in becoming someone who is more resilient to challenges, confident to stand out, and disciplined to juggle various responsibilities.

 _SITI KHADIJAH BTE MD YAACOB (2013-2016)
 <br>2013: NSG C Div 2ND PLACE